xiaoxiangAQ/MSP-CD/README.md

 # MSP-CD

-The pytorch implementation for "Multi-Stage Progressive Change Detection on High-resolution Remote Sensing Imagery" on REMOTE SENSING OF ENVIRONMENT.
+The pytorch implementation for "Multi-Stage Progressive Change Detection on High-resolution Remote Sensing Imagery".

 ## Requirements